morganthomas/winning-arguments/winning-arguments.md

 12. **Example.** Suppose (**A1**,...,**An** entails **B**[**x** -> **t**], **C1**,...,**Cm**) is a valid sequent.
 Then (**A1**,...,**An** entails (for some **x**, **B**), **C1**,...,**Cm**) is a valid sequent.
 The rule of example states in essence that *if it is incoherent to deny **B** for some specific object, then it is incoherent to deny (for some **x**, **B**).*

+**Structural rules**

+The structural rules in classical logic are rules of inference that tell us that manipulating the structure of valid sequents in certain ways always yields other valid sequents.
+In summary, these rules tell us two thinsg.
+First, that we can add premises and conclusions to a valid sequent to get another valid sequent; this is because adding more assertions or denials to an incoherent set of assertions or denials will never make it coherent.
+Second, that order and repetition of the assertions and denials does not matter.

+13. **Weakening.**

 TODO

 ## Fallacies